 I have reviewed the men’s version of the Elite 3.0 and aside from the diameter and weight differences, that review would apply to this bar.
 Feel free to check that out here.

 This is Rogue’s version of the bushing-based Olympic training bar for women.
 This bar has the same 190,000 PSI, US-steel shaft as the Rogue 15 kg Women’s Olympic WL Bearing Bar (included below), but it has a pair of bronze bushings in each sleeve rather than needle bearings.

-The Rogue 15 kg Trainer is IWF-standard; it has a 25 mm shaft with 50 mm sleeves, no center knurl, and a lifetime warranty.
-The finish on the shaft is black zinc, the sleeves are bright zinc, and the knurl is moderate (slightly milder than the bearing version.)
-Made in the USA, $305 before shipping.
+The Rogue 15 kg Trainer is IWF-standard; it has a 25 mm shaft with 50 mm sleeves, zero center knurl, and a lifetime warranty.
+The shaft finish is black zinc and the sleeves are bright zinc.
+The knurl is Rogue’s standard knurl, and is the same knurl that’s found on the bearing version of this bar.
+It’s made in the USA and retails for $305 before shipping.

 American Barbell 15 kg Precision Training Bar (bushing)

 The last of the bushing-based Olympic bars that I’ll talk about here is this American Barbell Precision Training Bar.
 The sleeves of this very pretty bar are hard chrome, but the shaft of this bar is stainless steel, a rarity and gem in the marketplace.
 Stainless feels absolutely amazing in the hands; just like bare alloy steel, only without the maintenance requirements of bare alloy steel.
 Unfortunately, it’s that stainless steel shaft that puts the price of this bar at $450.